HL7/davinci-crd/input/pagecontent/hooks.md

 ##### Additional response capabilities
 CDS Hooks supports suggestions that involve multiple actions.
 Coverage Requirements Discovery uses this in two situations where additional capabilities will be needed:

-*  Creating a Task to complete a Questionnaire;
+*  Creating a Task to complete a Questionnaire; and
 *  Updating the proposed order to point to a "new" prior authorization (ClaimResponse instance) - one the CRD Service was aware of that the CRD Client was not.

 In the first case, the creation of the Questionnaire needs to be conditional - it **SHOULD** only occur if that specific Questionnaire version doesn't already exist and the payer service **SHALL** query to determine if the client has a copy of the Questionnaire before sending the request.
 In the second case, the order **SHOULD** be updated to point to the "id" assigned by the EMR to the newly persisted ClaimResponse instance.
 Both  capabilities are supported in FHIR's [transaction]({{site.data.fhir.path}}http.html#transaction)